kkentzo/dps/README.md

 K. Kentzoglanakis, S. P. Brown, and
 R. A. Goldstein.
 [Using the Price equation to analyze multi-level selection on the reproductive policing mechanism of bacterial plasmids](#)
-Submitted to BMC Evol Bio.
+Submitted to PLoS One

 K. Kentzoglanakis, S. P. Brown, and
 R. A. Goldstein.
 [The evolution of policing in genetically mixed groups enhances productivity and relatedness through coercive control of neighbour reproduction](#)
-Under preparation.
+Under preparation